chelceacalin/SaveMe/README.md

 - Besides alarm starting and location sharing when pressing the emergency button, your phone starts both the back camera and front camera and starts taking pictures every 2 seconds, uploading them to the cloud so that your friends can access those pictures and give the photos to the police to find the attacker faster.
 </pre>

+## Challenges:
+- No one knew react native and we learned while doing
+- A lot of deprecated libraries and dependency management problems
+- Sometimes it worked on android version, but not on the web version, and sometimes in reverse.

 ## What we wanted to do but we didn't have time:

 - Widget on home screen to acces the emergency buttons without opening the app
 - Google and Facebook Login
 - Make it looks better, but functionality was more important

 ## How the app looks

 <p align="center">